MarieLynneBlock/AI-in-healthcare_KULeuvenX/README.md

 AI has the potential to revolutionise healthcare by improving patient diagnosis, enhancing treatment plans, and enabling groundbreaking medical discoveries.
 This section explores the various domains in which AI can significantly impact healthcare.

 ### Key Learning Objectives
-- Recognize the importance of understanding clinical machine learning fundamentals for all stakeholders in the healthcare ecosystem.
+- Recognise the importance of understanding clinical machine learning fundamentals for all stakeholders in the healthcare ecosystem.
 - Gain knowledge about the origins and evolution of machine learning in healthcare.
 - Understand common terms and definitions in machine learning.
 - Define key terminology in the fields of machine learning, data science, and artificial intelligence.